Data-Connexxus/.github/profile/README.md

 ## Technology
 With such a focus on the data tier, we were very distracted and did not pay adequate respect to the technology tier for this platform until 2024.
 Since the core users and contributors to our initial platform were all data folks.
-So we did not do the technology layer around the data tier any justice.
-Whether it was using several technologies like SpringBoot, Node, or Quarkus, we were not committed to technology powering our data model and its future.
+We focused on using several technologies like SpringBoot, Node, or Quarkus, and we were not committed to technology providing us any substantial value aside from powering our data model.
 As we retooled and revamped the data tier, it was clear we needed to focus on a technology to use to provide a variety of capabilities for users who wanted any form of a development experience with the platform.
-In late 2023, we settled on Python.
-While our work with the other technologies has been excellent, Python gives us the best path forward to have a coomplete and amazing technology stack that can be used for any need while also being an amazing data engineering, web, and analysis technology.
+In mid 2024, we settled on Python as our go forward technology.
+While our work with the other technologies has been excellent, Python gives us the best path forward to have a complete and amazing technology stack that can be used for any need while also being an amazing data engineering, web, and analysis technology.

 *Enjoy and Happy Coding!!!*